Sigmmma/c20/src/content/h3/guides/object-importing/blender-object-importing/blender-object-creation-materials/readme.md

 6. Lastly, we need to sort out the stretching on the concrete textures on the sides of the model.
 In the 3D Viewport, spin around the model and select only the 4 side faces (remember that you can hold down {% key "Shift" /%} to select multiple faces).
 7. Press the UV pill menu, select `Smart UV Project`.
 Set the `Angle Limit` to 66 degrees.
 Keep the other options at 0, make sure `Correct Aspect` is checked, and `Scale to Bounds` is *un*checked.
 Hit OK.
   ![](H.gif "Smart UV Projection")
-8. In the UV editing window, change the UV Vertex option in the siderbar from `0.250` to `0.5` to center the faces.
+8. In the UV editing window, change the UV Vertex option in the sidebar from `0.250` to `0.5` to center the faces.
 9. Next, hovering over the UV editing window, press {% key "R" /%}, then {% key "90" /%}, then hit {% key "Enter" /%} to rotate the UVs 90 degrees.
 We must do this so that when we scale, the texture wraps on the X axis and not the Y, as the texture only tiles cleanly on the X axis.
 10. Finally, press {% key "S" /%}, {% key "X" /%}, {% key "10" /%}, then hit {% key "Enter" /%} to scale the UVs by 10x on the `X` axis.